 Besides, you can also click on Fanny’s menu bar icon to view your Mac’s current CPU temperature.
 Aside from showing the CPU temperature, this handy app also lets you keep a track of the current speed, target speed, minimum speed, maximum speed, number of fans, and GPU temperature on your computer.

-Best Fanny Alternatives for Viewing CPU Temperature on Mac
+Other Apps for Viewing CPU Temperature on Mac

 While Fanny remains the most loved notification center widget for tracking the CPU temperature along with other important system information of Mac, there are a couple of notable apps that are more proficient.
 And if you don’t mind spending a few dollars for extra functionalities, they would be worth taking a look.